jamesncox/portfolio-v2/README.md

 - Collapsible components to display projects: **Achieved with custom CSS, using a checkbox to determine whether the component has been checked or not**

 - Custom React hooks to display projects and blogs: **Very proud of this, having never built my own React hook before, I was able to create a hook each for projects and blog and they significantly cut down on the amount of code used to display each project or blog**

+## In-Progress Desired Features

+- Preview image when portfolio site is linked to LinkedIn, Twitter, Facebook, etc.

+- Turn the see "more projects" and "more blogs" buttons into a toggle that expands to show more projects and blog posts directly in each component.